-Who Qualifies for the IR-5 Visa?
+Who Qualifies for the IR-5 Visa Category?

 The IR-5 visa is designated for parents of United States citizens who are at least 21 years old.
 U.S. Citizenship and Immigration Services (USCIS) explains that “immediate relatives” of American citizens include: